Disclosure: We were invited on this break for the purpose of this review however all opinions are my own.

 One of the main attractions at Butlins is the Splash Waterworld swimming complex.
 We went both days that we were at Butlins and the children loved it.
 It’s a ‘subtropical paradise’ although it wasn’t as warm as other similar water attractions that we have been to.
 The Splash Waterworld incorporates rapids, slides and lots of different depth pools which make it a great activity for the whole family and a real highlight of our stay.

 I was worried that we would get to Butlins and have to pay for lots of extra activities but I needn’t have worried.
-The traditional fun fair is mostly included in the price and the children loved being able to go on the Tots Funfair Butlins Skegness rides by themselves – and lovely for Hubby and I to watch them too!
+The traditional fun fair is mostly included in the price and the children loved being able to go on the Tots Funfair Butlins Skegness rides by themselves – and lovely for Dave and I to watch them too!

 There was also a really good soft play included which the children would have happily spent hours in and a Tots Town indoor play room with Little Tikes cars and ride ons.
 The children loved this but from a parent’s perspective it did need refreshing – the carpets were badly stained and the walls could do with a fresh coat of paint.